odellmac4/spot-savor/README.md

 1. **Name**: The name of the person making the reservation.
 2. **Date and Time**: The desired date and time for the reservation.
 3. **Party Size**: The number of people in the party.
-4. **Contact Information**: Email address or phone number for confirmation.

 ### Validation Rules

 - **Existing Reservation Check**: The system checks for existing reservations for the specified date and time.
 Users will be informed if the chosen slot is already booked.
-- **Past Date/Time Validation**: Reservations cannot be made for dates and times that have already passed or for times less than an hour from the current time.
+- **Past Date/Time Validation**: Reservations cannot be made for dates and times that have already passed or for times less than the current time.
 - **Table Capacity Check**: The system verifies that the party size does not exceed the table's capacity.
 Users will receive an error if the party size is too large.
 <p align="center">
   <img width="500" alt="Screenshot 2024-09-06 at 3 36 40 PM" src="https://github.com/user-attachments/assets/84135059-4380-4d1d-bd32-fd5768a9627e">